BTZ Black Hole Entropy in Loop Quantum Gravity and in Spin Foam Models: Introduction

 \section{Introduction}

+Since its introduction in \cite{b} and \cite{h}, black hole entropy has intrigued the physical community.
+Since then, attempts for a statistical explanation of this phenomenon have appeared in the literature.
+Quantum gravity is believed to play a major role in the explanation of black hole entropy and different approaches have been used to study the problem, from string theory to loop quantum gravity.

+A statistical explanation in loop quantum gravity started interestingly with the ideas of \cite{cr} and \cite{kk1} and later it was studied more deeply in \cite{abk}.

-In \cite{fgnp} a calculation of the BTZ black hole entropy from loop quantum gravity was obtained.
+In the case of three dimensional quantum gravity, the study of the entropy from the perspective of loop quantum gravity has been considered recently in \cite{fgnp}.
 The calculation follows similar steps to the calculation of the usual 4-dimensional case.
-The same calculation was done in \cite{gi} using spin foam models.
-The calculation is done by defining an expectation value using spin foam partition functions with observables.
+Remarkably the correct entropy is recovered in the calculation.